 Chimney Liner Services

-Chimney relining is one of the most critical safety upgrades you can make.
-If your home was built before 1950, there’s a good chance you either have no liner or a deteriorated clay tile liner that’s beyond repair.RepairRepairllation Cost Breakdown
+Chimney relining is one of the biggest safety upgrades you can make to an older home.
+If your place went up before 1950, odds are good you've either got no liner at all or a clay tile liner that's cracked past saving.
+Either way, the flue isn't doing its job.
+Here's the installation cost breakdown:

 | Liner Type | Material Cost/Foot | Installation Labor | Total (30 ft chimney) | Warranty |